alpatou/test_asignment/api/README.md

 This is what you need:
 https://laradock.io/getting-started/#A1

-The submodule is already, ready, so just "cd laradock" and then hit "cp env-example .env" if not already exists.
+The submodule is already, ready, so just "cd api/laradock" and then hit "cp env-example .env" if not already exists.
 After that type in your terminal
 "docker-compose up -d nginx mysql"